-One Final Note: The alternate valve curtain-area algorithms discussed in this section effectively INCREASE the CDs of the intake and exhaust valves over the default Dynomation method.
-This may seem counter intuitive, since Blair's and Trenity's methods calculate SMALLER effective valve areas at low- to mid-lift heights.
-How can smaller flow areas generate higher CDs and more calculated horsepower?
-The answer lies in the fact that, once again, the measured flow through the valve openings at each lift point is obtained from flowbench testing.
-And since the two new methods also use this same measured airflow rate (the flowbench values don't change) but through a smaller calculated orifice size, the CD must be higher.
-Or in other words, the flow through the calculated (smaller) curtain area (again, the same flowbench data) is now closer to the flow in a straight pipe of the smaller cross-sectional area, therefore CD values must increase.
-(Like many things in engine design, this only makes sense when you think about it a while.)
+Final Note: The alternate valve curtain-area algorithms discussed in this section effectively INCREASE the CDs of intake and exhaust valves.
+This may seem counter intuitive, since Blair's and Trenity's methods actually calculate SMALLER effective flow areas at low- to mid-lift heights.
+Since the measured airflow rate remains the same (flowbench values aren't changed), the same flow through a smaller calculated orifice size increases the CDs (which reflect improved flow efficiency).
+This results in the flow through the calculated (smaller) curtain areas increasing closer to the flow measured in a straight pipe of the same size (in other words the ports become less restrictive).
+The bottom line is greater mass flow into and out of the engine.